 Despite the similarities between these two medications, their structures have some differences, affecting the infections they can treat.
 Additionally, doxycycline is sometimes used as a prevention for malaria, while tetracycline is not.

-There are many medications and health conditions which must be taken into consideration before taking either of these drugs.
+There are many medications and health conditions that must be taken into consideration before taking either of these drugs.
 To ensure your safety, it is always recommended to discuss taking an antibiotic with your doctor.
 For those looking for a more convenient way of doing this, online doctors allow you to meet with a doctor and receive a prescription without having to leave your house.

 - Shutter MC, Akhondi H. Tetracycline.
 [Updated 2022 Jul 4].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2022 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK549905/